Stochstic Sampling for Generative Diffusion Models: From Euler-Maruyama to Higher-Order Schemes: Introduction

 Here and below, $p_t(x)$ denotes the density of $\mathcal{L}(x_t)$.
-To simulate the reverse-time SDE \cref{eq:ReferenceReverseSDE}, we replace the typically intractable score function by the so called \emph{score network} $s_\theta:[0,\infty)\times \R^d \to \R^d$, a (deep) neural network which is trained to approximate the score function using the denoising score matching (DSM) objective
+To simulate the reverse-time SDE \eqref{eq:ReferenceReverseSDE}, we replace the typically intractable score function by the so-called \emph{score network} $s_\theta\colon[0,\infty)\times \R^d \to \R^d$, a (deep) neural network which is trained to approximate the score function using the denoising score matching (DSM) objective

 where $\nabla\log p_{t|0}\left(\Forward_t|\Forward_0\right)$ is the score of the conditional forward process $x_t|x_0$.
 Vincent et al. \cite{vincent2011connection} showed that the DSM objective is equivalent to minimizing the expected squared error with respect to the true score: